-The CKV's powers include the establishment of rules that all local Rabobanks must comply with and the establishment of the Strategic Framework.
-The outcome directly influences Rabobank Group's policy.
-The CKV also approves the annual plan and the budget of the local Rabobanks.
-The CKV has substantive discussions, which mainly concern the local Rabobanks.
-These discussions are held not only as part of the CKV's specific duties and powers, but also with the aim of encouraging commitment in the local Rabobanks and consensus between the local Rabobanks and Rabobank Nederland.
+The CKV's powers include the establishment of rules that are binding on all local Rabobanks and the establishment of Rabobank's strategy.
+This strategy describes the principles for the Executive Board's policies and thereby directly influences Rabobank Group's policy.
+The CKV also approves the budget for Rabobank Nederland's activities on behalf of the local Rabobanks.
+The CKV has in-depth discussions, which are held not only as part of the CKV's specific duties and powers, but also with the aim of encouraging commitment in the local Rabobanks and consensus between the local Rabobanks and Rabobank Nederland.
+Finally, the CKV advises the local Rabobanks on all the items on the agenda pertaining to the General Meeting.

-Consequently, the manner in which Rabobank Nederland accounts for its policy to its members is more extensive than the account rendered by a typical listed public company to its shareholders.
-Because of the special relationship between Rabobank Nederland and its members, the CKV enjoys very high attendance.
-In order to operate more effectively, the CKV has appointed committees, which are charged with special duties.
-They are: the Committee on Confidential Matters (advises on appointments in the Supervisory Board, fixes the Supervisory Board's remuneration and assesses the Supervisory Board's application of the remuneration policy), the Coordinating Committee (draws up the agenda of the Central Delegates Assembly and subjects items for the agenda to formality compliance tests) and the Emergency Affairs Committee (advises the Executive Board on behalf of the CKV in urgent and confidential cases concerning major investments or divestments).
+The manner in which Rabobank Nederland accounts for its policy to its members in the CKV is considerably more extensive than the account rendered by a typical listed public company to its shareholders.
+Because of the special relationship between Rabobank Nederland and its members, the CKV enjoys almost full attendance.
+In order to operate effectively, the CKV has appointed three committees from among its members, which are charged with special duties.
+The Committee on Confidential Matters advises on appointments in the Supervisory Board, sets the Supervisory Board's remuneration and assesses the Supervisory Board's application of the remuneration policy.
+The Coordinating Committee draws up the agenda of the CKV and subjects items for the agenda to formality compliance tests.
+The Emergency Affairs Committee advises the Executive Board on behalf of the CKV in urgent, price-sensitive and/or confidential cases concerning major investments or divestments.

-In order to maintain maximum effectiveness of the Central Delegates Assembly, an internal committee was established in 2006 whose task was to advise on the CKV's desired future size and composition.
-The committee's recommendations included the following: to reduce the CKV membership from 120 to 72, to introduce observers in the CKV and to confirm the CKV's composition according to the ratio of '2 elected members to 1 appointed member'.
+In order to maintain maximum effectiveness of the CKV, an internal committee was established in 2006 whose task was to advise on the CKV's desired future size and composition.
+The committee's recommendations included the following: to reduce the CKV membership from 120 to 72, to introduce observers in the CKV and to confirm the CKV's composition according to the ratio of "2 elected members to 1 appointed member".
 These recommendations have been implemented.